The Business Administration Accounting PhD Program will be accepting applications for Fall 2024.

 - Completion of an approved plan of required and elective courses.
 This coursework typically requires two years in residence.

-- Completion of first-year and second-year research projects under the guidance of a faculty supervisor.
+- Completion of the first-year research project under the guidance of a faculty supervisor.

 - identifying a research topic,